heybran/heybran/README.md

 I'm also working on migrating my [personal website](https://heybran.cn/).
 It is currently styled with Tailwind CSS.
 I'm replacing Tailwind with Web Components.
 So, I can trim down one more dependency.

 I listen to front-end Podcasts on a daily basis.
 This is [a list of Podcasts](https://heybran.cn/resources/) that I listen to.
 I also enjoy screencasting web development tutorials and exploring new technologies.
 Additionally, I have a keen interest in photography.
 I own an entry-level Canon DSLR camera.
-These are some of the [back and white photos](https://heybran.cn/photography/) that I have took over the past few years.
+These are some of the [black and white photos](https://heybran.cn/photography/) that I have took over the past few years.